 In order to mitigate the exchange risk on US dollar denominated deposit accounts, term deposits and lines of credit, the Credit Union maintains US dollar denominated investments and deposit accounts to offset fluctuations in the US dollar exchange rate.
-Credit Union policy has established the limit for the total aggregate foreign exchange exposure to be a maximum of 2% of eligible capital.

 The Credit Union manages the net foreign exchange position by acquiring or selling US dollar denominated assets in order to be in compliance with policy.